kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ## Summary

-This KEP integrates LeaderWorkerSet (LWS) with the Kubernetes 1.37 Workload-Aware Scheduling (WAS) APIs.
-It adds a typed, alpha `spec.scheduling` field to LWS and compiles an LWS into one `scheduling.k8s.io/v1beta1` `Workload` plus one `PodGroup` for every active LWS replica.
+This KEP integrates LeaderWorkerSet (LWS) with Kubernetes 1.37 Workload-Aware Scheduling (WAS).
+It adds an alpha `spec.scheduling` field that mirrors LWS structure: the whole LWS, each replica, and the leader/worker leaves.
+Phase 1 materializes one `scheduling.k8s.io/v1beta1` Workload and flat PodGroups from exactly one active level.
+The default is one PodGroup per replica with `gang.minCount` equal to replica size.
+The same API can later compile `CompositePodGroup` trees without changing or deprecating the LWS field.

-This revision is verified against the Kubernetes `release-1.37` branch and `v1.37.0-rc.0` as of 2026-08-12.
-Kubernetes 1.37 GA is scheduled for 2026-08-26, so this is a release-candidate baseline and must be revalidated against the final tag before implementation dependencies are pinned.

-An LWS replica contains one leader and `size - 1` workers.
-In gang mode, all pods in that replica reference the same PodGroup and the PodGroup's `gang.minCount` equals the replica size.
-The scheduler therefore admits the replica only when all of its members can be scheduled together.
-Different replicas remain independent gangs and can make progress independently.

-The LWS controller uses the standard `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder` library.
+LWS uses `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`.
-The user-facing field composes the reusable `scheduling.k8s.io/v1alpha3` configuration blocks, while the objects consumed by kube-scheduler are the `v1beta1` Workload and PodGroup APIs.
-This distinction is important: Kubernetes 1.37 removed the old `v1alpha2` API.
+User-facing fields compose `scheduling.k8s.io/v1alpha3` building blocks;

-The feature is guarded by a versioned LWS `WorkloadAwareScheduling` feature gate, proposed to be configured through the LWS Configuration API rather than a command-line flag, and uses the existing operator-level `gangSchedulingManagement.schedulerProvider` setting.
-The upstream provider is opt-in and requires Kubernetes' `GenericWorkload` feature gate on both kube-apiserver and kube-scheduler.
+kube-scheduler consumes `v1beta1` Workload and PodGroup objects.
+The feature is guarded by the LWS `WorkloadAwareScheduling` gate, delivered through the LWS Configuration API, and selected via the existing `gangSchedulingManagement.schedulerProvider` setting.
+The upstream `kubernetes` provider also requires Kubernetes `GenericWorkload` on both kube-apiserver and kube-scheduler.

 ## Motivation